kanaria69/Mainecoco/README.md

-## Last night me and my girlfriend watched three DVDs back to back.
-Luckily I was the one facing the TV.
+## Pie is $2.50 in Jamaica and $3.00 in The Bahamas.
+These are the pie-rates of the Caribbean.